-On a 10-day voyage aboard the new National Geographic Endurance, discover the remote islands and fjords of northern Norway, including the high Arctic archipelago of Svalbard.
+On a 10-day voyage aboard the new National Geographic Resolution, discover the remote islands and fjords of northern Norway, including the high Arctic archipelago of Svalbard.
 Spend several remarkable days amid the ice floes of Svalbard and follow nature’s rhythms in search of walruses, seals, and polar bears.
 Continue to Bear Island to encounter towering cliffs populated with thousands of seabirds.
 Then head further south to the spectacular isles of Søroyø and Senja, where nature flourishes amid vibrant coastal cultures.

 Highlights